10 Print “Hello World and welcome to another Newsbytes”

-Over on the island of Jersey off the coast of France, a father & son have converted their garden room into a arcade/pinball game room.
+Over on the island of Jersey off the coast of France, a father & son have converted their garden room into an arcade/pinball game room.
 With that being a little unusual on the island, it has attracted the attention of some UK media outlets, including ITV News & the BBC.
 It mainly features pinball with a few video arcade machines to find.
 I’ll attempt to embed the ITV Facebook video here but if that doesn’t work, here’s the link

 Magix Floor Doing Really Well At Chuck E Cheeses

 Magix Floor is a product we’ve mentioned before but for whatever reason, I missed their booth at the last two trade shows I attended.
-As reported by this tweet, the arcade style version of the game is performing quite well at a CEC in Texas despite not carrying a license or well-known brand name.
+As reported by this tweet, the arcade-style version of the game is performing quite well at a CEC in Texas despite not carrying a license or well-known brand name.
 This will also be at IAAPA 2017:

-— TouchMagix (@TouchMagix) October 10, 2017
+— touchmagix (@TouchMagix) October 10, 2017